koendv/vacuum-pump-controller/README.md

 pressure hPa: 938.86 838.89 939.41 0.00
 sensors ok  ok  ok  -
 ```
-We have three sensors.
+In this case, there are three sensors.
 The first sensor measures atmospheric pressure; the second sensor measures the pressure in the vacuum vat; the third measures the pressure at the nozzle.
 The vacuum is the difference between the first and the second sensor.
 All pressures are in hPa.
 Atmospheric pressure is around 1000 hPa.

 *vacuum* is the measured value. *motor* is PWM, in percent. *mode* is *auto* if running the PID controller; *manual* if the motor PWM has been set using the ``m`` command.